cloudigrade/cloudigrade/README.rst

     make oc-up-dev

-This will start OpenShift and create deployments for the database and queue.
+This will start OpenShift and create deployments for the database.
 To then run the Django dev server run:

 .. code-block:: bash

     make oc-run-dev

-This will also forward ports for the database and queue pods, making them accessible to the development server.
+This will also forward ports for the database pod, making them accessible to the development server.

 There are other commands available such as ``make oc-run-migration`` which will run migrations for you against the database in the OpenShift cluster. ``make oc-forward-ports`` which will just forward the ports without starting the development server, allowing you to start it however you wish, and ``make oc-stop-forwarding-ports`` which will clean up the port forwards after you're done.